federicomariamassari/udacity-dand/README.md

   </tr>
 </table>

+### What was the biggest challenge?
+Although I had just finished the _Python introductory course_, I found the provided code difficult to grasp.
+To read and write text files, for example, the assignment made extensive use of the `csv` module (which I would later review for P2 and P3), in place of the more intuitive Pandas.
+The dataset, however, was extremely interesting, so digging into it was definitely an enriching experience.

 ### Which part of the code do you like best?
+Revealing that a small group of annual subscribers, possibly unaware of overtime fees, keep the bike for an entire working day; discovering that Ford GoBike, in accordance with my findings, decided to drop the program in three out of five cities.

 ## P1 [Compute Statistics from Card Draws](https://nbviewer.jupyter.org/github/federicomariamassari/udacity-dand/blob/master/projects/p1/dand-p1-compute-statistics-from-card-draws.ipynb)

 __Completion time:__ 5 days

+__Supporting lesson content:__ _[Intro to Descriptive Statistics](https://eu.udacity.com/course/intro-to-descriptive-statistics--ud827)_ (Beginner)

 ### Overview
 _In this project, you will demonstrate your knowledge of descriptive statistics by conducting an experiment dealing with drawing from a deck of playing cards and creating a write up containing your findings._

 This is a practical application of the __central limit theorem__.
-I generate a deck of cards, draw randomly from it, analyse the distribution of outcomes, compute basic statistics and, if applicable, provide confidence intervals for the population mean when only sample moments are available, as well as the cumulative distribution function for a random variable X, F(x) = P(X ≤ x), the probability of it being below a certain threshold value x.
+I generate a deck of cards, draw randomly from it, analyse the distribution of outcomes, compute basic statistics and, if applicable, provide confidence intervals for the population mean when only sample moments are available, as well as the cumulative distribution function for a random variable _X_, _F(x)_ = _P(X_ ≤ _x)_, the probability of it being below a certain threshold value _x_.

 <table>
   <tr>